baha0125/Baha_portofolio/README.md

 # [Project 1 : Mathematical modeling of oleoresin extraction from ginger](https://github.com/bahategar/Prasimulation-For-Oleorecin-Extraction-From-Ginger)
 * The modeling aims to extract oleoresin from ginger with reactive solid-liquid extraction process
 * Using Python to estimate distribution of concentration of oleoresin at various times and positions in ginger and solvent
-* Mathematical modeling is carried out for the initial planning of the research
+* This mathematical modeling is carried out for the initial planning of the research

 ![](https://github.com/bahategar/Figure-Project/blob/main/Figure%20Project%201.png)